prototypefund/Digital_Bargeld-docs/impl-mint.rst

 Key Management Options
 ^^^^^^^^^^^^^^^^^^^^^^

-The command line tool `taler-mint-keyup` updates the signing key and list of denominations offered by the mint.
-This process requires the mint's master key, and should be done offline in order to protect the master key.
-For this, `taler-mint-keyup` uses additional configuration options.
+The command line tool `taler-exchange-keyup` updates the signing key and list of denominations offered by the exchange.
+This process requires the exchange's master key, and should be done offline in order to protect the master key.
+For this, `taler-exchange-keyup` uses additional configuration options.

-The section `[mint_keys]` containts the following entries:
+The section `[exchange_keys]` containts the following entries:

 * `signkey_duration`: How long should one signing key be used?
 * `lookahead_sign`:  For how far into the future should keys be issued?
 This determines the frequency of offline signing with the master key.
-* `lookahead_provide`: How far into the future should the mint provide keys?
+* `lookahead_provide`: How far into the future should the exchange provide keys?
 This determines the attack window on keys.

 Sections specifying denomination (coin) information start with "coin\_".
 By convention, the name continues with "$CURRENCY_[$SUBUNIT]_$VALUE", i.e. "[coin_eur_ct_10] for a 10 cent piece.
 However, only the "coin\_" prefix is mandatory.
 Each "coin\_"-section must then have the following options:

 * `value`: How much is the coin worth, the format is CURRENCY:VALUE.FRACTION.
 For example, a 10 cent piece is "EUR:0.10".
 * `duration_withdraw`: How long can a coin of this type be withdrawn?
-This limits the losses incured by the mint when a denomination key is compromised.
+This limits the losses incured by the exchange when a denomination key is compromised.
 * `duration_overlap`: What is the overlap of the withdrawal timespan for this coin type?
 * `duration_spend`: How long is a coin of the given type valid?
-Smaller values result in lower storage costs for the mint.
+Smaller values result in lower storage costs for the exchange.
 * `fee_withdraw`: What does it cost to withdraw this coin?
 Specified using the same format as `value`.
 * `fee_deposit`: What does it cost to deposit this coin?
 Specified using the same format as `value`.
 * `fee_refresh`: What does it cost to refresh this coin?
 Specified using the same format as `value`.